Mitigating Manual Handling Risks Of KOMBI Stairs & Platforms - A Safety Analysis

 Rob has more than 15 years senior level experience in workplace health and safety across mining, oil gas, power generation, hospitality and recreation and for the last eight years a focus on manufacturing.
 Rob worked closely with the Australian Institute of Health & Safety to develop and lead their professional mentoring program for workplace health and safety professionals.

-The design of the KOMBI modular access stair and platform system has provided a practical solution to reducing not only the reliance on large plant/equipment for installation but most importantly the modular design means the item is broken down into smaller (less weight and size) components.
+The design of KOMBI modular access stairs and platform systems has provided a practical solution to reducing not only the reliance on large plant/equipment for installation but most importantly the modular design means the item is broken down into smaller (less weight and size) components.
 This reduces the potential for manual handling injuries relating to object weight, and provides neat lengths and shapes that are easier to handle (less awkward).

 The below information was prepared following best practice guidance for risk mitigation as summarised in the WA Commerce Code of Practice for Manual Tasks 2010 and the Safework Australia – National Code of Practice for Manual Handling.

 - Posture (awkward or sustained positions)

 - Forces and loads (weight, balance and type of object)

 - System of work

 An indicative scenario for installing KOMBI modular aluminium access stair and platform systems

 The following weights have been factored into our calculations: